RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 ## Install Raspbian

 This guide is a manual process to recreate the stock SD image RetroPie released on the [RetroPie Website](https://retropie.org.uk/download/) for the Raspberry Pi.
+If you aren't comfortable with the terminal you would be wise to just use the RetroPie SD image provided.

 RetroPie can also be installed on most debian based distros, a guide for installing RetroPie on Ubuntu on a PC can be found [here](https://github.com/retropie/retropie-setup/wiki/RetroPie-Ubuntu-16.04-LTS-x86-Flavor)